Thyagi Leon Prouchandy

-Subhas Chandra Bose disappeared from Saigon on 18th August 1945 from the mansion of the Prouchandys at 76, rue Paul Blanchy (presently Hai Bha Trung).
+Subhas Chandra Bose disappeared from Saigon after 18th August 1945 from the mansion of the Prouchandys at 76, rue Paul Blanchy (presently Hai Bha Trung).
 Much is talked of his death and disappearance.
 Much has been written about his death.
-Some even claim that he did not die in the crash.
 But hardly any historian seem to worry of what happened to those Indians or Tamils who had followed and supported Netaji till the end.
 There is not a single book written about them and the difficulties that they encountered after Japanese defeat and Netaji’s death and the sacrifices that they had made for the cause of Indian independence.

 Thus his life and all his future was snuffed out at a young age.
 He never knew that he had sacrificed his life and his future for the sake of the independence of his country.
 The top French doctor of Saigon, Dr. Le Vilain tried to cure Prouchandy.
 But it was of no avail.
 Cambodian sorcerers were pressed in as a last attempt to retrieve the senses of Prouchandy.
 It was not successful either.
 As a result, the family was in a pathetic state.

 In 1946, the family decided to return to Pondicherry along with Prouchandy.
-They started a new life in their residence in Nehru street, near the Governor's house.
+They started a new life in their residence in Nehru street(No.5), near the Governor's house.
 Prouchandy lived here in an amnesic state till his death in 1968, unknown and unsung by his countrymen.
 He never knew that India had obtained independence.
 But he had sacrficed his life, wealth and family so that his countrymen might live in freedom.

 More recently a petition has been submitted in April 2016 to the Vietnamese government through its embassy in New Delhi requesting them to transfer the mansion No.76, rue Paul Blanchy (Hai Bha Trung) in Saigon to the Indian government so that it can serve as a symbol of Indo-Vietnamese friendship and as a memorial and monumant to the Indians like Prouchandy who had sacriiced their lives for the sake of the freedom of India alongside Netaji.